cjaymes/expatriate/CONTRIBUTING.md

 # Introduction

-First off, thank you for considering contributing to pyscap.
-It's people like you that make pyscap such a great tool.
+First off, thank you for considering contributing to expatriate.
+It's people like you that make expatriate such a great tool.

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

-Pyscap is an open source project and we love to receive contributions from our community — you!
-There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into pyscap itself.
+Expatriate is an open source project and we love to receive contributions from our community — you!
+There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into expatriate itself.

 Please, don't use the issue tracker for support questions; please keep it to issues with the code.